Constitution of the Reston Runners

 C. To be eligible for office, individuals must be current members of the club at the time of the election, that is when the ballot submissions are closed.

-D. Election of Officers
+D. Election of Board of Directors

 Elections are overseen by an election committee chaired by the club secretary.
 This committee normally consists of the current board of directors and an appointed club parliamentarian, if desired.